 Just insert the USB device into your windows machine and open the Rufus program.
 Once the program is opened then Select the Pfsense Image from the Downloads folder.

-Once the image is selected then Rufus tool will auto select some settings for you, which is further discussed.
+Once the image is selected the Rufus tool will auto-select some settings for you, which is further discussed.

-Once the pfsense install image is selected then the pfsense will auto-update the following settings such as Partition scheme as MBR, Target system as BIOS (or UEFI-CSM), and File System as FAT32 (Default).
+Once the Pfsense image is selected then the Pfsense will auto-update the following settings, Partition scheme as MBR, Target system as BIOS (or UEFI-CSM), and File System as FAT32 (Default).
 It is important to note that there are some old machines that do not support the UEFI system, but this auto-selection will work for both, older and newer ones in most cases.

-Once the Image is selected then just press the START button, this will firstly, make the selected USB device bootable and then copy necessary pfsense installation files on it.
+Once the Image is selected then just press the START button, this will firstly, make the selected USB device bootable and then copy the necessary Pfsense installation files on it.